Back to Blog

 Though the concept is unique, there are essentially 2 ways to calculate it, with 2 units commonly used for the Cost Index.

-Also known as “Boeing Cost Index”, the approach is to calculate the cost of time in $/hour terms, while the cost of fuel is calculated in $/100 pounds terms, which results in a Cost Index expressed in 100 pounds/hour.
+Also known as the “Boeing Cost Index,” the approach calculates the cost of time in $/hour terms, while the cost of fuel is calculated in $/100 pounds terms, resulting in a Cost Index expressed in 100 pounds/hour.

 The second approach uses $/minute for the cost of time and $/kg for the cost of fuel.
 This is known as "the Airbus Cost Index" and is expressed in kg/min.